-- Through patrols of the streets, public places and parks within the Borough, and by the direct intervention by the Enforcement Team Officers, it will bring about an improvement in the street scene and the environment by positively dealing with issues such as anti-social behaviour, begging, drug taking, litter, dog fouling, fly-tipping, fly-posting, graffiti, abandoned vehicles and other related issues;
+- Through patrols of the streets, public places and parks within the Borough, and by the direct intervention by the Authorised Officers, it will bring about an improvement in the street scene and the environment by positively dealing with issues such as anti-social behaviour, begging, drug taking, litter, dog fouling, fly-tipping, fly-posting, graffiti, abandoned vehicles and other related issues;

-- Enforcement action, by the use of fixed penalty notices but including prosecution where appropriate, will be taken against those who deliberately or recklessly contravene the law and any Public Spaces Protection Order;
+- Enforcement action, by the use of fixed penalty notices including prosecution where appropriate, will be taken against those who deliberately or recklessly contravene the law and any Public Spaces Protection Order;

 - Legislation is enforced in a skilled, professional, fair and open way.

 - The enforcement approach that will be adopted is in line with the Department of Environmental Services' Enforcement Policy.

 - The Council follows the Regulators' Code.

 - In addition, all officers will consider and follow the Code of Practice for Crown Prosecutors, issued by the Crown Prosecution Service, when taking decisions on whether to prosecute.